Carlo C. DiClemente, Ph.D.

 Daniel Knoblach, M.A.

-Dan is a third year graduate student in the Clinical/Behavioral Medicine track of the Human Services Psychology doctoral program at UMBC.
+Dan is a sixth year graduate student in the Clinical/Behavioral Medicine track of the Human Services Psychology doctoral program at UMBC.
+He is currently completing his internship at the Maryland VA Health Care System.
 Dan received his B.A. in Natural Science at Saint John’s University in Collegeville, MN and his M.A. in Counseling Psychology at the University of Minnesota.
 Before coming to UMBC, Dan worked on a team at Treatment Research Institute in Philadelphia aiming to improve the translation of evidence based practices in community behavioral health centers by developing curricula focused on CBT skill development, 12-step facilitation, and better matching of client needs to community services.
 Prior to joining TRI in 2007, Dan has held teaching and clinical positions in Minnesota and Massachusetts.
 While at UMBC, Dan hopes to continue research focused on implementation science and the role positive, strength-based activities play in long-term recovery.

-Alicia is a third year graduate student in the Clinical track of the Human Services Psychology Doctoral Program.
+Alicia is a fifth year graduate student in the Clinical track of the Human Services Psychology Doctoral Program.
 She completed a B.S. in Human Development at Cornell University in 2010.
 Before coming to UMBC, Alicia worked for one year in a neuropathology lab at the New York State Psychiatric Institute and then for two years as a research assistant at Columbia Addictions Services and Psychotherapy Intervention Research (CASPIR).
 At CASPIR, Alicia coordinated a randomized controlled trial studying the mechanisms of action in motivational interviewing for problem drinkers looking to moderate their alcohol consumption.
 In the HABITS lab, Alicia works on MDQuit and the Maternal, Infant and Early Childhood Home Visiting (MIECHV) Certificate Program.
-At UMBC, she also works with Dr. Robin Barry on research pertaining to romantic relationships and couple communication.
-Specifically, she is interested in ambivalence in romantic relationships and how it is related to relationship health, mental health and well-being.
+At UMBC, she also works with Dr. Robin Barry on research pertaining to romantic relationships.
+Specifically, she is interested in ambivalence in romantic relationships and has completed her masters thesis on how ambivalence impacts mental health and relationship stability in newlywed couples.